keptn/lifecycle-toolkit/docs/docs/guides/otel.md

 # Advanced tracing configurations in Keptn: Linking traces

-In Keptn you can connect multiple traces, for instance to connect deployments of the same application trough different stages.
+In Keptn you can connect multiple traces, for instance to connect deployments of the same application through different stages.
 To create connections between the traces of versions of your application, you can enrich the `KeptnAppContext` resource with
 [Opentelemetry span links](https://opentelemetry.io/docs/concepts/signals/traces/#span-links).